sebastianmonzel/webfiles-framework-php/README.md

 ### What is webfiles framework for?
+The purpose of webfiles framework is to provide a lightweight libary to interoperate with data on a standarized way: the webfiles.

-The webfiles framework generalizes data access to database system, to file system and also accessing data on the remote site.
+The webfiles framework generalizes data access to database system, to file system and accessing data on the remote site.
 Through an webfile definition and the standarized api you can access the different systems in the same way.

 ### First Steps